neuralinternet/compute-subnet/README.md

 ```

 ---
+## Network Overview Diagram
 ![Network Overview Diagram](docs/sn27_networkoverview1.png)

 ## Troubleshooting
 - **No requests received (no ‘Challenge’ or ‘Specs’ events)**:
-  - Check your open ports (default 4444).
+  - Check your open ports (default allocation port: 4444).
+Check your Axon port is open with your machine or cloud provider.
+Use `pm2 describe <PROCCESS_NAME>` and `pm2 show <PROCCESS_NAME>` to view the arguments you used to run your miner e.g. `--axon.port` and `--ssh.port` and check with `sudo ufw status` that the right ports are open with UFW as well.
-  - Check your firewall.
+  - Check your pm2 logs for any errors or tracebacks to help troubleshoot.
   - Ensure the miner is running properly and not blacklisted.
 - **Deregistered unexpectedly**:
   - Competition on the network is high; more powerful devices may outcompete you.